arunsrin/arunsrin.mkdocs/home/books/non-fiction/psychology/we-are-our-brains.md

   - neuroscience
 ---

-# 📝 We Are Our Brains
+# :material-pencil:{ .anim-flip } We Are Our Brains

 Notes taken while reading the excellent *We are our brains* by Dick Shwaab.